DataDog/integrations-core/windows_registry/README.md

 ### Logs

-All logs collected by the Windows Registry integration are forwarded to Datadog, and subject to [Logs billing][8].
+All logs collected by the Windows Registry integration are forwarded to Datadog, and are subject to [Logs billing][8].

 ### Service Checks